Introduction To Alopecia

 In mesotherapy, a cocktail of vitamins, minerals, amino acids, and plant extract is injected into the scalp with the help of fine needles.
 The composition is customized as per the individual’s requirement.
 This nourishes the hair.
 DHT (Dihydrotestosterone) is a hormone that contributes to pattern baldness.
 With mesotherapy, this condition can be treated easily.

-The dermatologist may suggest some other advanced treatments as well depending upon the condition of your hair.
+An expert dermatologist or a good skin specialist may suggest some other advanced treatments as well depending upon the condition of your hair.